Nonparametric Two-Sample Testing by Betting

+The two key technical pieces that underpin the framework are \emph{test martingales}~\parencite{shafer2011test} and \emph{Ville's inequality}~\parencite{ville1939etude}.
+To elaborate, the restriction on the conditional expectation of the payoff functions implies that under the null, $\{\wealth_t: t\geq 0\}$ is a \emph{test martingale}, which is a nonnegative martingale with an initial value $1$.
+Due to this fact, $\wealth_t$ is unlikely to take large values for any $t \geq 1$.
+On the other hand, when $H_1$ is true, the bettor's choice of payoff functions, $\{\payoff_t: t \geq 1\}$ should ensure that the wealth process~(or equivalently, the amount of evidence against the null) grows at a fast rate, ideally exponentially.
+Such a wealth process naturally leads to the following sequential test: \emph{reject the null if $\wealth_t \geq 1/\alpha$}, where $\alpha \in (0,1)$ is the desired confidence level.
+Ville's maximal inequality~(recalled in~\Cref{fact:ville} in~\Cref{appendix:background}) ensures that this test controls the type-I error at level $\alpha$.

+The discussion in the previous paragraph highlights some key design choices that must be made to use these ideas for two-sample testing: in which function class should $\payoff_t$ lie; how to ensure $\mathbb{E}[\payoff_t|\mc{F}_{t-1}]=1$ uniformly over $\nullclass$; and how to ensure fast growth of $\wealth_t$ under the alternative?

 When testing simple hypotheses $H_0: Z_t \sim P$ and $H_1:Z_t \sim Q$ with $P$ and $Q$ known, an obvious choice of $\payoff_t$ is the likelihood ratio $dQ/dP$.
-Indeed, with this choice of payoff functions, the resulting test reduces to the well-known Sequential Probability Ratio Test~(SPRT) of \textcite{wald1945sequential}, and hence also inherits its strong optimality properties~\parencite{wald1948optimum}.
-However, when dealing with cases where either one or both of $H_0$ and $H_1$ are composite and nonparametric~(as is the case with one- and two-sample testing considered in this paper), there isn't any obvious choice for the payoff functions.
-The primary conceptual contribution of this paper is to propose a general strategy of selecting appropriate payoff functions, that ensure consistency of the resulting sequential test when the alternative is known to deviate from the null in terms of some known statistical discrepancy or metric.
+Indeed, with this choice of payoff functions, we have $\mathbb{E}_P[\payoff_t|\mc{F}_{t-1}] =1$, meaning it is a fair bet under the null.
+Furthermore, it is easy to check that under $H_1$, the wealth process with this payoff grows exponentially, with an optimal (expected) growth rate of $\dkl(Q, P)$: the KL-divergence between $Q$ and $P$.
+However, when dealing with cases where either one or both of $H_0$ and $H_1$ are composite and nonparametric~(as is the case with the two-sample testing problem considered in this paper), there is no obvious choice for the payoff functions. \emph{We propose a principled strategy of selecting payoff functions, that result in powerful sequential tests for certain ``invariant'' testing problems like two-sample testing}.

-To summarize, the principle of \emph{testing by betting} allows us to reduce the problem of designing good sequential tests to that of selecting a sequence of payoff functions $\payoff_t: \mc{Z} \to (0,\infty)$ such that \tbf{(i)} $\payoff_t$ has a conditional mean $1$ under the null, and \tbf{(ii)} $\payoff_t(Z_t)$ is likely to take large values under the alternative.
-Our proposed approach for selecting the payoff functions relies on using a class of statistical distance measures, namely integral probability metrics~(IPMs) and $\varphi$-divergences, that admit certain forms of variational representation~(details in~\Cref{subsec:choosing_f_star}).
-To get an overview of the idea, consider a one-sample testing problem with observations $Z_1, Z_2, \ldots$, where $Z_t \sim Q$ \iid and $H_0: Q=P$ for known $P$ and $H_1:Q\neq P$.
-With $\mc{P}(\mc{Z})$ denoting the class of all probability distributions on $\mc{Z}$, choose a distance measure $d_{\mc{G}}:\mc{P}(\mc{Z}) \times \mc{P}(\mc{Z}) \to [0, \infty]$, defined as